You are here:

 United Airlines

-Instead of the scary "security" word, UA uses Traveler frequently asked questions.
 This page covers carry-on baggage policies, flight schedules and current status, what to expect at the airport, and documentation.
-The Easy travel services page connects you to wireless updates for flight schedules and online access to schedules and flight status.
+It also connects you to wireless updates for flight schedules and online access to schedules and flight status.

 Orbitz